Skip to content

 • Header-only: No separate compilation required, just include and use

-• Modern C++20: Uses concepts, designated initializers, std::optional, smart pointers
+• C++20: Uses concepts, designated initializers, std::optional, smart pointers

 • Type-safe: Generated structs with constants and helper maps